Exchange Rate in Austria

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Manufacturing operating conditions contracted at a softer pace in June, with the UniCredit Bank Austria Manufacturing Purchasing Mangers’ Index (PMI) rising to a four-month high of 46.5 from 40.4 in May.
+Operating conditions in Austria’s manufacturing sector continued to improve at a marked, albeit softer, pace in August, with the UniCredit Bank Austria Manufacturing Purchasing Managers’ Index (PMI) easing to 61.8 from 63.9 in July.